Reconstruction-Anchored Diffusion Model for Text-to-Motion Generation: Experiment

 \subsection{Comparison with State-of-the-Art Methods}

 We quantitatively compare \modelname with state-of-the-art (SOTA) methods on HumanML3D and KIT-ML.
-The results are shown in Table \ref{tab:ml3d} and Table \ref{tab:kit}, respectively.
-As demonstrated in Table \ref{tab:ml3d}, \modelname achieves SOTA performance on the most widely used HumanML3D benchmark.
+The results are shown in \cref{tab:ml3d} and \cref{tab:kit}, respectively.
+As demonstrated in \cref{tab:ml3d}, \modelname achieves SOTA performance on the most widely used HumanML3D benchmark.
 Compared with diffusion-based methods, \modelname shows a substantial improvement in FID and achieves near-SOTA performance in semantic accuracy as measured by R-Precision, ranking just behind Salad.
 When compared to VQ-VAE-based approaches, \modelname surpasses them in semantic accuracy and achieves highly competitive FID—\textit{a feat not previously attained by diffusion-based methods}. \modelname thus demonstrates that diffusion-based motion generation models can reach state-of-the-art FID levels.

 On the KIT-ML dataset, the limited training scale poses significant challenges for generative modeling, particularly for diffusion-based architectures.
-Consequently, \modelname, similar to the leading diffusion-based method Salad \citep{hong2025salad}, exhibits a performance variance compared to larger benchmarks.
+Consequently, \modelname, similar to the leading diffusion-based method Salad \cite{hong2025salad}, exhibits a performance variance compared to larger benchmarks.
 Nevertheless, \modelname remains highly competitive, achieving strong performance in both motion realism and semantic alignment.
-Among diffusion-based approaches, our method consistently ranks within the top two for both FID and R-Precision.
-Specifically, while ReMoDiffuse \citep{zhang2023remodiffuse} achieves a slightly better FID score, \modelname significantly outperforms it in R-Precision.
-Conversely, although Salad attains a marginally higher R-Precision, \modelname demonstrates a substantial advantage in FID, proving its robustness as a comprehensive solution.